sudheervajrapu/react-complete-guide/COURSE-GUIDE.md

 - `reference` and `primitive types`
 - `array` functions

-## section-03: React Basics & Working with components
+## section-03: React Basics & Working with Components

 In this section, concepts learnt: